chipsalliance/caliptra-sw/runtime/README.md

 ### CMIDs

-CMIDs require no additional storage.
+CMIDs offload storage of key metadata to mailbox callers.
+They therefore impose no additional storage within Caliptra Core.

 Unecrypted CMIDs have the following structure: